Big January Giveaway - Click Here For More Details

 From fantastical sites like the marine temple of Pura Tanah Lot, to the dazzling beauty of the Coral Triangle, the wonders of Indonesia are as bountiful as they are varied.
 Explore all this country has to offer in full peace of mind, knowing that our comprehensive travel insurance has you covered.

 Holiday Extras Travel insurance to Indonesia

-Holiday Extras worldwide policies, provide comprehensive financial cover for the intrepid traveller venturing further afield.
-All our policies come with extensive financial cover for medical emergencies, the loss or theft of personal possession, cancellation cover and many more benefits.
-For the jet-setter, we recommend taking out the annual multi-trip travel insurance, which provides cover for an unlimited number of trips during the year.
+Holiday Extras worldwide policies, provide comprehensive cover for the intrepid traveller venturing further afield.
+All our policies come with robust cover for medical emergencies, the loss or theft of personal possessions, cancellation cover and many more benefits.
+For the jet-setter, it may be worth taking out the annual multi-trip travel insurance, which provides cover for an unlimited number of trips during the year.